Mac Guide

 That is why there is no single best tool for every situation.
 This guide covers four approaches in detail: Finder’s built-in batch rename, Automator workflows, Terminal scripts, and AI-powered renaming.
 Each section includes step-by-step instructions and real examples so you can pick the method that fits your actual problem.

-Method 1: Finder batch rename
+Method 1: Finder batch rename files on Mac

 Finder has a built-in batch rename tool that most Mac users never discover.
 It handles three types of renames: replacing text in filenames, adding text before or after the existing name, and formatting names with a sequential number or counter.